 Where surveyors cover a mix of rural, semi-rural and urban properties, they are more likely to have their own customised reporting formats, so you should be aware that although a Building Survey will meet the minimum standard of RICS Level 3, some Building Surveys may be more comprehensive than others, and you should take that into consideration when comparing fees.
 It is particularly important to discuss the scope of your required survey to ensure that it will cover everything you need it to.

 A full Building Survey is suitable for all properties, but especially for:

 - Buildings constructed in an unusual way, however old they are

 - Properties you plan to renovate or alter in any way

 - Properties that have had extensive alterations.

 It examines all accessible parts of the property - and you can ask to have specific areas included, so it covers any particular concerns you have about the building.
-It is a product which can be tailored to your needs, agreed between you and your surveyor.
+It is a product which can be tailored to your needs, as agreed between you and your surveyor.

-A Building Survey can include details of:
+A Building Survey will generally include details of:

 - Major and minor defects and what they could mean

 - The possible cost of repairs